KeyboardKit/website/collections/_posts/2025/2025-01-30-keyboardkit-9-1.md

 ![A screenshot of a docked KeyboardView]({{page.assets}}screenshot-dock.png){:width="450"}

 To make this work, the `Keyboard.Settings` class has a new, auto-persisted `keyboardDockEdge` setting, that can be set to any horizontal edge to enable docking.

-The `KeyboardView` in the 9.1 RC requires that you manually apply the new `.keyboardDockEdge(...)` modifier, but the 9.1 will change this to apply it with the settings instead.

 KeyboardKit Pro 9.2 will add a new dock section to the `KeyboardApp.SettingsScreen`, which means that you will not have to write any code to support this feature.